WASdev/ci.docker/README.md

 ## Container images

 * Our recommended set uses Red Hat's [Universal Base Image](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) as the Operating System and are re-built daily.
-They can be found on [Docker Hub](https://hub.docker.com/r/ibmcom/websphere-liberty) or [IBM Cloud](https://cloud.ibm.com/docs/services/Registry?topic=RegistryImages-ibmliberty).
+They are available from [IBM Container Registry](docs/icr-images.md) and [Docker Hub](https://hub.docker.com/r/ibmcom/websphere-liberty).
-* Another set, using Ubuntu as the Operating System can be found [here](https://hub.docker.com/_/websphere-liberty).
+* Another set, using Ubuntu as the Operating System can be found on [Docker Hub](https://hub.docker.com/_/websphere-liberty).
 These are re-built automatically anytime something changes in the layers below.

 ## Building an application image

-According to Docker's best practices you should create a new image (FROM icr.io/appcafe/websphere-liberty) which adds a single application and the corresponding configuration.
-You should avoid configuring the image manually, after it started (unless it is for debugging purposes), because such changes won't be present if you spawn a new container from the image.
+According to best practices for container images, you should create a new image (`FROM icr.io/appcafe/websphere-liberty:`) which adds a single application and the corresponding configuration.
+You should avoid configuring the container manually once it started, unless it is for debugging purposes, because such changes won't persist if you spawn a new container from the image.

-Even if you docker save the manually configured container, the steps to reproduce the image from `websphere-liberty` will be lost and you will hinder your ability to update that image.

-The key point to take-away from the sections below is that your application Dockerfile should always follow a pattern similar to:
+Your application image template should follow a pattern similar to:

 ```dockerfile
 FROM icr.io/appcafe/websphere-liberty:kernel-java8-openj9-ubi